-As an EU member state, Romania has committed to recycling a certain percentage of packaging waste generated by the population, companies and institutions.
-The target set for 2025 was that 65% of total waste would be recycled (plastics 50%; wood 25%; ferrous metals 70%, aluminium 50%, glass 70%, paper and cardboard 75%) and 70% by 2030 (plastics 55%; wood 30%; ferrous metals 80%, aluminium 60%, glass 75%, paper and cardboard 85%).
+As an EU member state, Romania has committed to recycling a certain percentage of packaging waste generated by the population, companies, and institutions.
+The target set for 2025 is that 65% of total waste will be recycled (plastics 50%; wood 25%; ferrous metals 70%, aluminium 50%, glass 70%, paper and cardboard 75%) and 70% data on recycled quantities annually.
+Economic operators, producers, and importers of retail packaging and local public administration authorities are the main parties responsible for reporting the data.

-Since 2005, a series of requirements have been legislated in Romania regarding the management of packaging and packaging waste, and since 2008, the National Institute of Statistics has been collecting data on recycled quantities annually.
-Economic operators, producers and importers of retail packaging and local public administration authorities are the main ones responsible for reporting the data.
+Since 2005, a series of requirements have been legislated in Romania regarding the management of packaging and packaging waste, and since 2008, the National Institute of Statistics has been collecting upward trend until 2016, when it reached 92.5%, followed by a gradual decrease to 64.13% in 2022.